 Don't miss out!
 Join the thousands of people who subscribe to our once-daily email or our free miles and points Facebook group with all the best travel news.
 Some links on this page may pay me a commission - as always, thanks for your support if you use them

-It’s about that time again – time for another credit card churn.
-Credit card “churns” are one of the fastest ways to get a lot of points in a short amount of time
+It’s about that time again – time for another credit card signup.
+Signing up for new credit cards is one of the fastest ways to get a lot of points in a short amount of time

-Last time I did a credit card churn was back in August, so I’ve successfully met all those minimum spending requirements, and ready to open up some new cards
+Last time I did a credit card signup was back in August, so I’ve successfully met all those minimum spending requirements, and ready to open up some new cards

 If you’re not meeting a minimum spending requirement, it’s time to open up a new card!

-(SEE ALSO: Planning an August 2015 credit card churn)
+(SEE ALSO: Planning an August 2015 credit card signup)